Duyen-codes/RESTcountries_REACT/README.md

 The more specific you are with your questions the more likely it is that another member of the community will give you feedback.

-## Got feedback for us?
+## Got feedback for me?

-We love receiving feedback!
-We're always looking to improve our challenges and our platform.
-So if you have anything you'd like to mention, please email hi[at]frontendmentor[dot]io.
+I love receiving feedback!
+I'm always looking to improve my codes and solutions.
+So if you have anything you'd like to mention, please email hongduyen0705[at]gmail[dot]com.

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

-**Have fun building!** 🚀
+**What I have learned** 🚀

+- display flex does not work on select